horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ### 4.2) Jacobi's Transformation Between Elliptic Functions <a name="4.2"></a>

-We're going to review the foundational concepts before moving to a very special identity on page 68 of Jacobi's *Fundamenta Nova*.
+We're going to loosely review the foundational concepts before moving to a very special identity on page 68 of Jacobi's *Fundamenta Nova*.
 Once we understand this identity, we'll see how it was used to create an infinite series expansion.

-At this point in the text, Jacobi had been considering a particular identity problem.
-We defined our elliptic function, $\operatorname{am}$, using an elliptic integral of the first kind and some modulus, $k$.

-Suppose we built another elliptic function with the elliptic integral of the first kind, except the modulus was a different value, $\lambda \neq k$.
-How can we relate the elliptic function with modulus $\lambda$ to our elliptic function with modulus $k$?

-On page 40, he had described his general solution for many values of $\lambda$.
-He found a formulaic way to build a substition, $y=\frac{U(x, k, \lambda)}{V(x, k, \lambda)}$, so that we could always get back to the elliptic function with modulus $k$:
+This summary skims many concepts in Jacobi's work.
+See [this paper][23] for more details, or read Fundamenta Nova yourself.

+On page 21, Jacobi introduced the premise of transforming between elliptic integrals with different moduli.
+The transformation was a substitution using a ratio of polynomials, $U/V$, with a degree $n$.
+He claimed the general case: that such a transformation existed for any degree $n$.
+He then explored some of the particular cases of values of $n$.

+What's most important here is to see the general effect of these transformations.
+In particular, the elliptic integral with modulus $k$ could be transformed to another with modulus $\lambda$ such that

 <div>
 $$\frac{d y}{\sqrt{\left(1-y^{2}\right)\left(1-\lambda^{2} y^{2}\right)}}=\frac{d x}{M \sqrt{\left(1-x^{2}\right)\left(1-k^{2} x^{2}\right)}}$$
 </div>

-Except we've picked up $M$, which is a constant.
-Although this sounds straightforward, the actual substitutions are very complicated.
-[This paper][23] explores how he discovered such a powerful method of substitution.
+Where $M$ is a scalar.
+A transformation of this kind could be derived for every positive integer $n$.
+Rather than exploring the proof and construction of these transformations, we're most interested in the practical question: how do we get values of $\lambda$ and $M$ for a given degree $n$?

+Around page 34, Jacobi defined our elliptic function, $\operatorname{am}$, using an elliptic integral of the first kind with some modulus, $k$.
+This is the "starting point," i.e. elliptic integral we will be transforming.

+On page 40, Jacobi showed that one can describe the properties of a transformation with degree $n$ using the elliptic functions of our starting point, modulus $k$.
+Most importantly, he shows the elliptic functions can be used to determine the resulting modulus, $\lambda$, and the scalar multiple, $M$.

-We're going to snag some of the particular results here and then move on.
+We're going to snag those particular results here and then move on.
 To make this substitution, Jacobi picked $n$, an arbitrary odd integer, as well as $m$ and $m^{\prime}$, arbitrary positive or negative integers which both divide $n$ and have no common factors.
 Then he defined

 <div>
 $$\omega=\frac{m K+m^{\prime} i K^{\prime}}{n}$$
 </div>

-He used this to define $M$, the constant resulting from our transformation:
+He used this to calculate $M$ in terms of the elliptic functions of modulus $k$:

 <div>
 $$M=(-1)^{\frac{n-1}{2}}\left\{\frac{\sin \operatorname{coam} 4 \omega \sin \operatorname{coam} 4 \omega \cdots \sin \operatorname{coam} 2(n-1) \omega}{\sin \operatorname{am} 4 \omega \sin \operatorname{am} 4 \omega \cdots \sin \operatorname{am} 2(n-1) \omega}\right\}^2$$